-Karen’s presentations are tailored for groups as diverse as corporate executives; non-profit and health care organizations; adult education seminars; high school and college conferences; and social, religious, and community groups.
+Karen’s presentations are tailored for groups as diverse as corporate executives; attorneys; non-profit and health care organizations; adult education seminars; high school and college conferences; and social, religious, and community groups.

 As a performer, Karen has been a talk radio host, broadcaster and voice-over artist, toured the country in musical comedies, entertained on cruise ships and variety venues and appeared in television and film.
 She lends her operatic voice to a variety of fundraisers and community events and among others, has sung the National Anthem for the Colorado State House of Representatives and the New Jersey Nets.